John White Alexander: Personal life

-Alexander was married to Elizabeth Alexander Alexander, to whom he was introduced in part because of their shared last name.
-Elizabeth was the daughter of James Waddell Alexander, president of the Equitable Life Assurance Society at the time of the Hyde Ball scandal.
-The Alexanders had one child, the mathematician James Waddell Alexander II.
+Alexander was married to Elizabeth Alexander (1866–1947), to whom he was introduced in part because of their shared last name.
+She was the daughter of James Waddell Alexander (1839–1915), longtime executive of the Equitable Life Assurance Society.
+The Alexanders had one child, the Princeton mathematician James Waddell Alexander II.

-Alexander died in New York on 31 May 1915.
+Alexander died of heart disease at his home in New York City on May 31, 1915.
+He was buried in Princeton, New Jersey, following a church service in Manhattan.

+The Cleveland Museum of Art presented a memorial exhibit that included 27 of his works during the summer of 1917.

 Works

 Many of his paintings are in museums and public places in the United States and in Europe, including the Metropolitan Museum of Art, the Brooklyn Art Museum, the Los Angeles County Museum of Art, the Museum of Fine Arts, Boston, the Butler Institute, and the Library of Congress in Washington D.C.
 In addition, in the entrance hall to the Art Museum of the Carnegie Institute in Pittsburgh, Pennsylvania, a series of Alexander's murals titled "Apotheosis of Pittsburgh" (1905–1907) covers the walls of the three-story atrium area.

 Alexander's artist's proof of his portrait of Whitman, signed by the artist in April 1911, is in the Walt Whitman Collection at the University of Pennsylvania.